geopython/pygeoapi.io/docs/community/index.md

 Mailing list archives are available at [https://lists.osgeo.org/pipermail/pygeoapi](https://lists.osgeo.org/pipermail/pygeoapi).

+## GitHub Discussions

+pygeoapi also provides [GitHub Discussions](https://github.com/geopython/pygeoapi/discussions) as a collaborative community space for general questions, ideas, and more.

 ## Chat

 pygeoapi provides open communication in real-time, and provides chat via Gitter, Slack, or IRC (note: connecting via either Gitter or Slack or IRC plugs you in to the same chat).